QuentinSup/jquery.simpleupload/README.md

 # jquery.simpleupload
-Simple upload plugin for JQuery
+Simple upload plugin for JQuery.

 * Compatible with usual dialog to select file
 * Drag&Drop
 * Allow preview
 * Multiple options and events
+* Debug trace mode

+Use with jQuery selector, or throught SimpleUpload class

 ## Pre-requisite
 Simple upload is a Jquery plugin, so simply need jQuery to work ;)